RomanChristof/DBMS_MONDIAL/README.md

 You can also specify which containers to start, e.g., `docker compose up -d postgres pgadmin` for the PostgreSQL database and client only.

+For Cassandra you have to start: `docker compose up -d cassandra cql-loader cassandra-web`

 ## Access the databases

 When the containers are running, each of the databases can be accessed via a web tool from your browser locally: